 We went to see them all summer long at the Fairview, and at The Hurricane East in 1981.
 Those were unforgettable times.
 I’ll never forget those guys.

 Years later, when I was married in the 1990’s I saw Kelly and George playing in a small bar in Westville, NJ as the Dead End Kids.
 I went to see them that night wearing my old Dead End Kids T-Shirt.
-I brought my guitar and they even let me come onstage and play one song with them.
+I brought my guitar and they even let me come on stage and play one song with them.

 Some wonderful wishes are actually granted.

 I will always love The Dead End Kids and those incredible summers in Wildwood growing up.
-It was the perfect life.
+It was a perfect life.
 None of us even probably realized that we were living the very best times of our young lives.
 Summer days filled with fun in the sun and surf, but the nights were reserved for Things that go Rock in the Night.

-Thank you gentleman.
+Thank you, gentleman.
 Thank you for the joy you brought to me and to so many other people during that magical window of time that only opens once… but closes forever.

-Here’s some videos I found online.
+Here are some videos I found online.
 Enjoy!

 Kelly James update 5/12/18…..

-Well folks I hate to be the one to deliver the bad news but the Neurosurgeon just informed Kelly James that it is indeed cancer and is spread through out his entire body including his bones….started as lung cancer and spread….They may discharge him monday…Chemo is the plan for him.
-Please continue to pray for a miracle… Kelly is of course a much beloved guitarist from the legendary band “Dead End Kids“.
+Well, folks, I hate to be the one to deliver the bad news but the Neurosurgeon just informed Kelly James that it is indeed cancer and is spread throughout his entire body including his bones….started as lung cancer and spread…They may discharge him Monday…Chemo is the plan for him.
+Please continue to pray for a miracle… Kelly is of course a much-beloved guitarist from the legendary band “Dead End Kids“.
 Please send your prayers, and love out to Kelly, as well as his original band members Bill Mattson and Georgie Rumbol

 Join The Group Here: Kelly James We Love You